adiwg/mdEditor-doc/import/sciencebase-import.md

 # Method 1:

-1. **Copy the Science Base ID \(SBID\)** from an existing ScienceBase item
-   * The SBID is the string of letters/numbers at the end of the item’s ScienceBase URL \(e.g., 51129cace4b0ebe69d7eb7a3\)
+1. **Copy the Science Base ID \(SBID\)** from an existing ScienceBase item -The SBID is the string of letters/numbers at the end of the item’s ScienceBase URL \(e.g. https://www.sciencebase.gov/catalog/item/**5947e765e4b062508e34424a**\)
 2. Go to ScienceBase API address: [https://api.sciencebase.gov/sbmd-service/mdjson/,](https://api.sciencebase.gov/sbmd-service/mdjson/) add the SBID to end of this link, and hit enter.
 You should see mdJSON text as below.
 If not, press enter to search again.

    ## ![](/assets/RawTextScreenshot.png)